Infatoshi/cuda-course/README.md

 - Focus on GPU kernel optimization for performance improvement
 - Cover CUDA, PyTorch, and Triton
 - Emphasis on technical details of writing faster kernels
-- Brief introduction to deployment in the deep learning ecosystem
 - Tailored for NVIDIA GPUs
-- Culminates in a simple CNN project in CUDA
+- Culminates in a simple MLP MNIST project in CUDA

 ## Prerequisites